 Skip to main content

 Are you looking for the best for your ship?
-For the classic vessel or the modern yacht?
-Then you’ve come to the right place.
-We know from decades of experience what is truly needed on ships.
-Good materials—durable, aging gracefully, and reliable.
-And ideally, also beautiful.
-Take a look into the history of TOPLICHT.
-You’ll see how the expertise that helps us support you with all your questions today was developed.
+For a classic or modern yacht?
+Then you've come to the right place.
+With decades of experience, we know what ships really need.
+Good materials that are robust, durable, and reliable.
+And preferably attractive too.
+Take a look at the history of Toplicht.
+You will see how we developed the expertise that enables us to support you with all your questions today.

-"Where do the fine ash blocks come from?”
-“Where can I find copper rivets?”
-“Do you have Marineglue?”
-The late 70s were the era of "projects."
-Old ships were rediscovered and restored with passion.
-People reconnected with their maritime heritage.
-Good materials were desperately sought.
+"Where do those fine ash blocks come from?"
+"Where can I get copper rivets?"
+"Do you have marine glue?"
+The late 70s were the time of "projects."
+Old ships were rediscovered and lovingly restored.
+People reflected on the maritime heritage.
+Good material was desperately sought.

-Michael Thönnessen, co-founder of the Museum Harbor Oevelgönne in Hamburg, became known as a resourceful tinkerer.
-He sourced what the classic ship scene needed.
-Initially for friends and enthusiasts, but soon for a larger customer base.
-What began as a favor at the kitchen table developed into a business idea in 1980 (today we might call it a "startup").
-Since 1981, this has been known as “TOPLICHT Ship Supplies for Traditional Sailing Ships.”
+Michael Thönnessen, co-founder of the Oevelgönne Museum Harbour in Hamburg, is known as an ingenious tinkerer.
+He procures what the classic boat scene needs.
+Initially for friends and enthusiasts, but soon also for a larger customer base.
+What started as a favour at the kitchen table developed into a business idea in 1980 (today one would say "startup").
+Since 1981, this has been called "TOPLICHT Ship Chandler for Traditional Sailing."

-In the 80s, there was no all-knowing Internet.
-Searching for manufacturers and suppliers was a task for persistent sleuths.
-Sources were found that produced items for traditional ships, all around the world—from the small blacksmith in Funen to the bronze foundry in New Zealand, from the fittings manufacturer in the Sauerland to the Dutch paint factory.
-Ship nails, shackles, oil stoves, lamps, and kerosene lanterns, blocks, and ropes: all the unique items that couldn’t be found elsewhere and were coveted by shipowners, craftsmen, and shipyards.
+An omniscient internet did not yet exist in the 80s.
+The search for manufacturers and suppliers is a task for tenacious sleuths.
+Sources are found that produce products for traditional ships.
+All over the world.
+From the small blacksmith on Funen to the bronze foundry in New Zealand, from the fitting manufacturer in Sauerland to the Dutch paint factory.
+Ship nails, shackles, oil stoves, lamps and kerosene lanterns, blocks and ropes: all the unique things that are not available elsewhere and that shipowners, craftsmen, and shipyards long for.

-The first employees, naturally practitioners from the sailing scene, are hired.
-A warehouse is opened in an old factory in Hamburg-Altona.
-The associated shop becomes a hidden gem, not only for the gaff-rig community, thanks to its unmistakable smell of tar and ropes.
-The crew is there for the customers with their expertise and experience.
+The first employees, of course practitioners from the sailing scene, are hired.
+A warehouse is opened in Hamburg-Altona in an old factory.
+The accompanying store is already an insider tip, not only in the gaff scene, because of its incomparable smell of tar and rope.
+The crew is there for customers with their know-how and experience.

-Even back then, the TOPLICHT catalog was published in a bookshelf-friendly format and, of course, with a brown cover, as it is still known in the scene today.
-Over the years, its content has at least tripled, growing from a small booklet into a thick book filled with numerous products.
-Mail-order business develops, packages are shipped, and index cards are replaced by computers.
-TOPLICHT continues to modernize; an online shop has been making it easier to reach more customers and simplify the ordering process since 1999.
+Even back then, the TOPLICHT catalog was published in a book-friendly format and, of course, with a brown cover, as it is still known in the scene today.
+Over the years, the content has at least tripled and has grown from a small booklet to a thick book filled with many articles.
+The mail order business developed, parcels were sent out, and index cards were replaced by computers.
+TOPLICHT became increasingly modern, and since 1999, an online shop has helped to reach more customers and simplified the ordering process.

-New products are continually added to the range, not only for traditional ships.
-Major international boat shows are attended.
-TOPLICHT keeps up with the times and is no longer a niche business for a dedicated classic scene but a modern yacht outfitter for anyone seeking high-quality materials for their ship.
+New products are constantly being added to the range, and not just for traditional ships.
+The company attends major international boat shows.
+Toplicht moves with the times and is no longer a niche business for a dedicated classic boat scene, but a modern yacht supplier for anyone looking for high-quality materials for their vessel.

 The big move

-In 2013, the warehouse and store move to a new building, which the Toplicht crew has perfectly adapted to the requirements of an efficient mail order business:
+In 2013, the warehouse and shop moved to a new building, which the Toplicht crew perfectly tailored to the requirements of an efficient mail-order business:

-• A wooden building in an ecologically well thought-out design, still in Hamburg-Altona.
+• A timber building constructed with an ecologically sound design, still in Hamburg-Altona.

-• A large warehouse and airy offices for the constantly growing crew.
+• A large warehouse and airy offices for the steadily growing crew.

-• Modern logistics that send parcels and forwarding shipments all over the world every day.
+• Modern logistics that ship packages and freight consignments all over the world every day.

-• A store that still has the traditional tar smell of a classic ship chandlery.
+• A shop that still has the traditional smell of tar of a classic ship chandler.

 TOPLICHT: A family business